-The examiner for a given taxonomic group and region will be nominated by any NWL Board member or NWL certified person.
-The examiner will normally be subject to reappointment by the Board each year.
-The examiner should have an intimate working field knowledge of the species in that region and be widely accepted as a regional authority.
+The examiner for a given taxonomic group and region should have an intimate working field knowledge of the species in that region and be widely accepted as a regional authority and maintain their own certification.
 The NWL will maintain a file of names and addresses of all certified people in the region and make the list available by request.